scala/scala3/docs/docs/reference/changed-features/implicit-resolution.md

         buzz(1)   // error: ambiguous

- 7. The rule for picking a _most specific_ alternative among a set of overloaded or implicit alternatives is refined to take the number of inferable parameters into account.
+ 7. The rule for picking a _most specific_ alternative among a set of overloaded or implicit alternatives is refined to take inferable parameters into account.
 All else being equal, an alternative that takes more inferable parameters is taken to be more specific than an alternative that takes fewer.
+If both alternatives take the same number of inferable parameters, we try to choose between them as if they were methods with regular parameters.
     The following paragraph in the SLS is affected by this change:

     _Original version:_